 It may seem like everyone else has it all figured out, and you are undoubtedly tired of the question "What will you do after graduation?"
-But, if your plans are not yet set as the big ceremony approaches, be assured you are not the first or last to be in this situation.
+But, if your plans are not yet set, be assured you are not the first or last to be in this situation.

 Whether you're a new high school grad who isn't sure about college or you've finished a college degree but haven't been able to land the job you want, here are some suggestions for what to do until you're able to take the next big step: